gvwilson/thirdbit/src/fiction/cloudherd/index.md

 A door banged open.
 "Saints!"
 Aft hurried over to Noxy.
-"Are you all right?
-What in the name of all that rots are you doing out in this?"
+"What in the name of all that rots are you doing out in this?"

 "I was going to Granna Fee's," Noxy said, raising her voice above the wind.
 "The lightning hit the weather duck."

 "I can see that," Aft said testily.
-He gave her a quick once-over.
 "Come on, let's get you—wait."
 He sniffed.
 "What's burning?"

-Noxy grabbed his arm and pointed at the storehouse.
+Noxy grabbed his arm and pointed at the storehouse next to the trading hall.
 "There!
 Upstairs!"
-A bright lick of flame danced in the window as the sheets of moss set out to dry caught fire.
+A bright lick of flame danced in the window as the sheets of moss hung to dry caught fire.
-Another flame joined it as the acrid herby smell caught in Noxy's nostrils.
+Another flame joined it as an acrid herby smell caught in Noxy's nostrils.

 "Get your mother!"
 Aft ordered, then cupped his hands around his mouth.